 very close to Delphi one of the most popular ancient archaeological sites where visitors go year round.
 The mountain itself has two peaks, Kellaria which is

 1750m, and Fterolakas at 1950m.
 There are 13 lifts to 19 ski runs, 7 ski routes, 10 trails and three mini beginner runs.
 There are two cafe-chalets and a restaurant in the center, ski and snowboard schools, special stores for ski and snowboard equipment rental and a playground for children.
 Parnassos Ski Center operates from December until the beginning of May, and is considered the best organised ski center in Greece.
-It is located about 24 kilometers
+It is located

 from Arachova where many of the hotels and restaurants are.
 For recommended hotels near the Ski Center see Booking.com's Arachova Page for photos, reviews and booking information.
 As stated above this is the most popular ski resort so you need to book early or come on a weekday.